Vibrant renewal – Baltic Station Market

 In 2016, it closed for renovations and award-winning KOKO architects was tasked with creating a contemporary and diverse new market.
 Of critical importance was preserving the historic character, without losing the vibe of the market or disrupting the lives of vendors and customers.

 This allowed for a very visual roof.
 In addition, it also provided significant environmental benefits.
-The used product GreenCoat Pro BT features a Bio-based Technology (BT) coating with Swedish rapeseed oil instead of fossil based oils, which are traditionally used.
+The used product GreenCoat Pro BT features a Bio-based Technology (BT) coating with a substantial portion of Swedish rapeseed oil instead of fossil based oils, which are traditionally used.
 Additionally, GreenCoat® products are strongly resistant to corrosion, UV radiation, buckling and scratches, for a longer product life.

 Construction of the roof went according to plan, with GreenCoat® receiving praise for its easy handling and low thermal expansion, which helped to preserve the clean lines.
-The Mountain Grey color was chosen from a wide color library and helped to create a look that harmonizes with the wide range of other materials used in the striking new Baltic Station Market
+The Mountain Grey colour was chosen from a wide colour library and helped to create a look that harmonizes with the wide range of other materials used in the striking new Baltic Station Market.